jzzheng22/hlp21-project-group-3/SY_JEMerrick/README.md

 TYPES:
     Portinfo
-        Position                    - Location of the port on the canvas Port                        - From CommonTypes
+        Port                        - From CommonTypes
-        NumWires                    - Keeps track of the number of wires connected to a port Name                        - Label to be printed for that port Invert                      - A bool which = True if the port requires an inverter Box                         - The bounding box for the port
+        NumWires                    - Keeps track of the number of wires connected to a port Name                        - Label to be printed for that port Invert                      - A bool which = True if the port requires an inverter slotPos                     - An int indicating the corresponding index in the PortMap

     Symbol
         TopL                        - The top left coordinate of the symbol